Pawa-IT-Solutions/data-engineer-test/README.md

  - `reading score`: Score obtained by the student in reading exam (out of 100)
  - `writing score`: Score obtained by the student in the writing exam (out of 100)

-#### Tasks:
+## The Tasks
  - Load the dataset (`student_performance.csv`) into a pandas DataFrame.
  - Display basic statistics about the dataset, such as `mean`, `median`, and `standard deviation` of exam scores.
  - Visualize the distribution of exam scores using histograms.
  - Calculate the overall average score (average of math, reading, and writing scores) for each student.

-#### Answer the following questions:
+#### Answer the following questions regarding the data:-
- - What is the average math score for male students?
+ 1. What is the average math score for male students?
- - What percentage of students completed the test preparation course?
+ 2. What percentage of students completed the test preparation course?
- - Is there any correlation between parental level of education and student performance?
+ 3. Is there any correlation between parental level of education and student performance?
 Visualize if necessary.
- - Are students from group C more likely to receive standard lunch compared to other groups?
+ 4. Are students from group C more likely to receive standard lunch compared to other groups?
     - Optionally, explore additional insights or visualizations based on your analysis.
+    - Being able to answer even more unasked questions about the data will increase your odds at acing this test.

 #### Submission:
- - Submit your code (Python script or Jupyter Notebook) along with any necessary files (e.g., dataset) and a brief summary of your findings.
+ - Submit your code (Python script or Jupyter Notebook) along with any necessary files you created (except the dataset CSV file) and outline a brief summary of your findings.
  - This assessment evaluates candidates' ability to perform basic data analysis tasks, manipulate data using pandas, visualize data, and draw insights from the dataset.

 ## Test Requirements:
  - Python version 3 installed
  - Jupyter Notebook / Collab
+ - If you are having trouble using your own environment, a test environment will be provided for you

+## Good Luck!